emdete/epistula/README.md

 Currently the project is a bit stuck cause go-gmime doesnt support the functions needed to add attachments and go-gpgme cant encrypt an entire email.

+[Update]: This is no longer true.
+I decided not to patch & fix the  underlaying libraries but to switch from Go to [V](https://github.com/vlang/v/blob/master/doc/docs.md), because C language binding is much easier here.
+The composer is now written in V.

 Whats not contained
 --